Malus trilobata: Uses and cultivation

+In Greece, the species is locally known as Bragania and was traditionally protected from logging for its edible fruits.
+In Turkey, the species has many local names, but is most frequently referred to as Geyik Elması.
+However, this name is also at times applied to other fruit trees, including Sorbus and Crataegus, with which it is frequently confused.
+Local names in the Levant include Machlis, Makhlis and Mahrîs.

-Traditionally, the leaves and fruits of M. trilobata were used for treatment of a number of ailments, including heart diseases, diabetes, asthma and gastritis, shortness of breath, and hypertension.
-Indeed, enthopharmacological research has found that the leaves, flowers, and fruits of the species could yield medically useful compounds.
-Additionally, microbiota isolated from the leaves, bulk soil, and roots of M. trilobata could be a source of biocontrol agents for Botrytis cinerea and Penicillium expansum, fungi that colonise apples post-harvest.
-These microbiota, the study suggested, could help alleviate some of the economic damage these fungi cause, and may represent a future alternative to fungicides.
+Traditionally, the leaves and fruits of Malus trilobata were used for treatment of a number of ailments, including heart diseases, diabetes, asthma and gastritis, shortness of breath, and hypertension.
+Tea made from the flowers and leaves is claimed to lower cholesterol and have a relaxing effect.
+Indeed, the species has attracted enthnopharmacological interest.
+Additionally, one study suggested that microbiota isolated from the leaves, bulk soil, and roots of M. trilobata could be a source of biocontrol agents for Botrytis cinerea and Penicillium expansum, fungi that colonise apples post-harvest.
+These microbiota, the study suggested, could potentially help alleviate some of the economic damage these fungi cause, and may represent a future alternative to fungicides.
 One study also suggested that antibacterial compounds for controlling multidrug-resistant strains of bacteria such as Staphylococcus aureus could be yielded from the rhizosphere of M. trilobata.
 Furthermore, the fruit of the species has culinary potential.
 In particular, it has high nutritional value, and is rich in malic acid, chlorogenic acid, epicatechin, rutin, and fructose.
+In Greece and Turkey, M. trilobata fruit is locally eaten, both in raw and in canned form, and it is used to make vinegar, compote and molasses in Turkey.

 In cultivation, M. trilobata is noted for its robustness, including its frost and drought tolerance, and its insensitivity towards infections.
-It tolerates freezing temperatures, being hardy down to USDA hardiness zone 5-9.
+It tolerates freezing temperatures, being hardy down to RHS H6 and USDA hardiness zone 5-9.
 For these reasons and its attractive habit, it finds increasing use in urban planning and landscaping, having demonstrated its value in a variety of settings and climates.
-In Greece, it is locally known as Bragania and was traditionally protected from logging for its edible fruits.
-Other local names in the Levant include Machlis, Makhlis and Mahrîs.
+Due to its narrow shape, the species is especially suitable as a road tree.
+'Guardsman' is a commonly used cultivar, which is characterised by a particularly narrow crown, although some authors have questioned whether it is truly different from other clones of this species.
 Seeds of the species require about 3 months cold stratification, after which they can be sown in pots, which should be large to encourage good growth.
 The size of seedlings grown in pots may additionally be enhanced through the application of nitrogen fertilizer.